EasternPA/mastodon-install/README.md

 1. Select the only shape available on the `Shape name` list
 1. Configure it with a minimum of 1 CPU and 6 GB RAM; use more if you will host several users
 1. Click `Select Shape` at the bottom
+1. Note you may need to create a new virtual cloud network and a new public subnet if this the first time you have created a compute instance.
+If so, choose create a new virtual cloud network and create a new public subnet, give each of them a name, and ensure that Assign a public IPv4 address is selected.
+Otherwise, it should default to Select existing virtual cloud network and Select existing subnet.
 1. Scroll down beyond the `Networking` section of the configuration panel
 1. Upload the public keyfile you generated for SSH logins (located at `~/.ssh/id_rsa.pub`)
 1. Click `Create` at the bottom